 The Living Desert is seeking qualified candidates to join our Veterinary Care team as a Veterinary Technician.
 This is a full-time position which assists in the administration of the zoo’s animal health program and wildlife confiscations.
 The technician works closely with the Veterinarians to provide exemplary health care for animals across diverse taxonomies.
 The successful candidate will participate in multiple aspects of veterinary medicine in order to provide uncompromising excellence in animal care, welfare, and guest engagement.

 The Veterinary Care team is the primary animal health team for The Living Desert animal collection and wildlife confiscations.
 The veterinary care team:

 - Practices high quality medicine and maintains exceptional professional standards.

-- Has great enthusiasm for the professions of zoological medicine and wildlife rehabilitation.
+- Has great enthusiasm for the profession of zoological medicine.